kevinpt/syntrax/doc/index.rst

 Specification language
 ----------------------

 Syntrax diagrams are created using a Python-based specification language.
 A series of nestable function calls generate specific diagram elements.
 Nodes in the diagram are represented by quoted strings.
 Nodes default to rounded bubbles but will change to a box when prefixed with "/".
 Note that this is the reverse of how the original SQLite generator works.
 The rounded bubbles are typically used for literal tokens.
 Boxes are typically place holders for syntactic elements too complex to include in the current diagram.
-Bubbles starting with a non-alphanumeric character are rendered with their own font style so that punctuation tokens can be made more distinct.
+Nodes starting with a non-alphanumeric character are rendered with their own font style so that punctuation tokens can be made more distinct.

 The following functions are available for creating diagrams: